fuyukawasann/GRIK/README.md

 Hanyang University Graduation Project in 2024.

 ## License
-"This project is licensed under the terms of the GNU GPT License."
+"This project is licensed under the terms of the GNU GPL-3.0 License."
 Please make sure this license when you fork our project.

 ## Goal of our project